ovh/docs/pages/web/web-paas/configuration-yaml/guide.en-gb.md

 [YAML](https://en.wikipedia.org/wiki/YAML) ("YAML Ain't Markup Language") is a human-readable data file format, well suited to human-edited configuration files.
 Nearly all aspects of your project's build and deploy pipeline are controlled via YAML files.

-YAML is a whitespace-sensitive format that is especially good at key/value type configuration, such as that used by $partner_full.
+YAML is a whitespace-sensitive format that is especially good at key/value type configuration, such as that used by Web PaaS.
 There are many good YAML tutorials online, and the format is reasonably self-documenting.
 We especially recommend:

 * [GravCMS's YAML tutorial](https://learn.getgrav.org/advanced/yaml)
 * [Learn YAML in Y Minutes](https://learnxinyminutes.com/docs/yaml/)